settinger/selectric_typeballs/README.md

 ## March 31, 2023

-# Remind me to put some of these up for sale through Shapeways, for folks who don't want to print them themeslves!

 ![A 3D printed typeball for the IBM Selectric.
 The font is Comic Sans.
 There is ink on most of the letters.](img/typeball.jpg)
 ![A sheet of lined paper in a typewriter with several lines of Cherokee text; the 3d printed typeball that made the text is visible in the lower left.](img/cherokee.jpg)